This article covers the following topics:

 NOTE: Do not re-save a .rtf file as a .rtf file after opening it in Word.
 Doing so can cause formatting issues due to the way Word handles certain RTF codes.
 Instead, save as .docx.

-4. How to export to a Google Doc and add it to your research paper
+4. How to export to a Google Doc or Word Online and add it to your research paper

 See video at top of this page for a demonstration.

-To export your source list to Google Drive:
+To export your source list to Google Drive or Word Online:

-You may be prompted to sign in to your Google account and/or grant access to allow NoodleTools to write a new document.
-Once complete, your source list will appear in a new Google Doc.
+You may be prompted to select your Google or Office 365 account and/or grant access to allow NoodleTools to write a new document.
+Once complete, your source list will appear in a new Google Doc or Word Online document.

-Now that the file has been saved in a Google Doc, open it and copy and paste the source list to the end of your research paper.
+Now that the file has been saved in a Google Doc or Word Online, open it and copy and paste the source list to the end of your research paper.
 It is customary to begin your source list on a new page, not on the last page of your research paper.

 5. How to preview the source list (HTML)